Stratford-upon-Avon is the perfect base when visiting the Cotswolds, and Swan’s Nest Hotel is the ideal place to stay in Stratford!

 Of particular interest is the ‘rooms’ of hedges and the rare trees, and the design has been extremely influential to modern garden design.

-In 2020 the gardens are open during the weekends year round for the first time, and Open all week from the 15th of February until November.
+In 2020 the gardens are open during the weekends year round for the first time, and Open all week from the 15th of February until November – but you need to pre-book your visit.

 This delightful market town stands on the Fosse Way Roman road.
 The picturesque town centre includes the preserved Stocks.
 Nearby is Batsford Arboretum, 55 acres of gardens, trees, walks and also a very popular Garden and Plant Centre.
 You can also visit the Four Shire Stone, a boundary marker where traditionally Warwickshire, Oxfordshire, Gloucestershire and Worcestershire met (changes in 1931 mean that today only 3 county borders meet here).